Trilemma: The Zionist trilemma

 This observation appears in "From Beirut to Jerusalem" (1989), by Thomas Friedman, who attributes it to the political scientist Aryeh Naor (historically, the 'trilema' is inexact since early Zionist activists often (a) believed that Jews would migrate to Palestine in sufficiently large numbers; (b) proposed forms of bi-national governance; (c) preferred forms of communism over democracy).

 The Žižek trilemma

 The "Žižek trilemma" is a humorous formulation on the incompatibility of certain personal virtues under a constraining ideological framework.
 Often attributed to the philosopher Slavoj Žižek, it is actually quoted by him as the product of an anonymous source:

 One cannot but recall here a witty formula of life under a hard Communist regime: Of the three features—personal honesty, sincere support of the regime and intelligence—it was possible to combine only two, never all three.
 If one were honest and supportive, one was not very bright; if one were bright and supportive, one was not honest; if one were honest and bright, one was not supportive.

+Trilemma of democratic reform

+The political scientist James S. Fishkin notes a trilemma with democracy.
+The ideal democracy maximises the values of equality, participation and deliberation, but realizing two will undermine the third.
+For example, competitive elections score well for equality and participation, but sacrifice quality deliberation, while citizens' assemblies score well for equality and deliberation, but sacrifice mass participation.